One-Loop Renormalization of Anisotropic Two-Scalar Quantum Field Theories: Explicit form of beta functions, fixed points and physical interpretation

 After some algebra one can obtain the explicit form of $J_{ij}$ in terms of eigenvalues data of $\mathbf{C_a}$.
-In dimensional regularization with $D=4-\epsilon$ one has $d=3-\epsilon$.
-The MS pole coefficients require the angular averages only at $\epsilon=0$, so throughout this subsection we evaluate the weights at $d=3$, i.e.\ over $S^2$.
-(Equivalently, one may keep $S^{d-1}$ and set $\epsilon\to 0$ at the end; the difference contributes only to finite parts.)
+In dimensional regularization with $d=3-\epsilon$, the MS pole coefficients require the angular averages only at $\epsilon=0$ (equivalently, one may keep $S^{d-1}$ and set $\epsilon\to 0$ at the end; the difference contributes only to finite parts).

 One can show that one can simplify the integrals in the form $\left\langle\left(\hat{n}^{\top} \mathbf{C} \hat{n}\right)^{-3 / 2}\right\rangle_{S^2}=(\operatorname{det} \mathbf{C})^{-1 / 2}$ in our case.
 Let $\mathbf C_a$ have (positive) eigenvalues $\{c_{a,1},c_{a,2},c_{a,3}\}$.
 Then